Sis (ancient city): History

+Late Bronze Age

+Hittite period

-In the 3rd millennium B.C.
+In the 2nd millennium B.C.
 Sis was one of the Hittite settlements on the Cilician plain between the mountains and the Mediterranean coast.

+Roman Period onwards

 During the 1st century B.C.
 Sis appears to have been an unfortified village in the Roman province of Cilicia Secunda.
 The names Sisan or Sisia are first mentioned in the 5th and 6th centuries in Greek and Latin sources.
-In 703-04 A.D. the Byzantine settlers repulsed an Arab attack, but were soon forced to abandon the town, which became a frontier post for the Abbasid Caliphate.
+In 703–04 A.D., the Byzantine settlers repulsed an Arab attack, but were soon forced to abandon the town, which became a frontier post for the Abbasid Caliphate.
 The Caliph Al-Mutawakkil reconstructed the Byzantine defenses in the mid-9th century.
 The Byzantine Emperor Nikephoros II Phokas recaptured Sis in 962 from the Abbasids, only to have it become an Armenian possession in 1113, when it was occupied by Rubenid Baron T‛oros I and repaired.

-From the late 12th through the 13th centuries the castle was significantly enlarged during the reigns of King Levon I and King Het‛um I with a "palace," residential buildings, churches, and gardens.
+From the late 12th through the 13th centuries, the castle was significantly enlarged during the reigns of King Levon I and King Het‛um I with a "palace," residential buildings, churches, and gardens.
 Wilbrand von Oldenburg, a Teutonic monk who visited Sis in 1212, found a complete and well-established capital.
 Het‛um's wife, Zapēl, is credited with building a hospital there in 1241.
-A fragment of a dedicatory inscription still in situ within the castle mentions "Het‛um."
+A fragment of a dedicatory inscription still in situ within the castle mentions "Het‛um".

 After Hromkla was conquered by the Egyptian Mamluks, Sis became the Catholicos' residence.
 In 1266 the Mamluks looted and burnt the city.
 In 1275 the Mamluks again surrounded the city, but were defeated by Armenian forces.
 A century later, in 1369 the Mamluks again conquered the city, but were forced to leave.
 Finally, in 1375 the Mamluks took the city, looted and burnt it, and captured the king and many lords.
 With Sis fallen, the Armenian Kingdom of Cilicia also fell and its territory was annexed into the Mamluk Sultanate.